Freedom Park

-Lake Cherokee Freedom Park
+at Lake Cherokee

 Located on Persimmon Point, at the center of Lake Cherokee, Freedom Park is an area where Lake residents and guests can come for quiet reflection and remembrance.